-The AMF expects the financial institution to consider all activities, from recognized sources and standards, necessary to the preparation, treatment and monitoring required in managing ICT risks.
+The AMF expects the financial institution to consider all activities necessary to the preparation, treatment and monitoring required in managing ICT risks.

 The development of strategies, policies and procedures enabling ICT risk identification, assessment, quantification, control and monitoring should take into account the preparation, treatment and monitoring activities that need to be carried out to lessen any harm that might occur in the first hours of an actual crisis.
 For example, all measures planned by the institution, including response and recovery measures, should be subjected to stress testing.
-In addition, the external stakeholders and specialists required by those measures should be prequalified and contractual terms and conditions should be pre-established.
+In addition, the external stakeholders and specialists required by those measures should be pre-established.